Mahdia, Guyana: History

 Mahdia was established in 1884, by the Africans after their emancipation.
 Most of them travelled from the county of Berbice and the East Coast of Demerara in search of gold.
 The British Consolidated Mining Company, expanded the mining exploration in Mahdia and established, Colonial Administrative offices.
 During this period Mahdia was only accessible by waterways.

 Gold mining attracted a number of St. Lucians to Mahdia, bringing with them the French Patois (Kweol) language and cultural traditions such as La Rose celebration.

 In November 1933 a bridge was constructed over the Garraway Stream, linking Mahdia to Bartica by trail.
 This bridge which is suspended by cables was named the Denham Suspension Bridge, after the then Colonial Governor Sir Edward Denham.
 It is still in use today and has become a tourist site.
 In 2018, Mahdia received town status.

 In May 2023, a fire destroyed a local secondary school dormitory, killing at least 19 students.

 Mining

 There are 150 land dredges in the mining district of Mahdia.
 Most miners use excavators to extract the overburden and utilize gravel pumps to extract the gravel with gold from the pits.
 On most occasions the pits are not refilled which allows the anopheles mosquito to breed, increasing the spread of malaria.
 In 2005, the Guyana Geology and Mines Commission has embarked upon reinforcing the amendment regulations for environmental management, instantly creating an impact on the community by curbing the pollution of water ways and encouraging soil reclamation and replanting trees in deforested areas.

+In 2018, Conservation International Guyana launched the El Dorado Gold Project, intended to reduce mercury use in artisanal and small-scale gold mining and promote mercury-free mining practices; miners in Mahdia were briefed on the project during a mining school forum and mini symposium.